-As the region's capital markets differ widely in stage of development, the template is designed to avoid a "one-size-fits-all" approach to standards applied to the availability of information.
-Reflecting this, the template allows officials to illustrate why a particular data set or requirement might not be applicable to their market given the current state of development and/or the availability of other information.
-Precedents for this approach exist, notably the corporate governance scorecard that ASEAN governments have agreed to use.49 a.
-Disclosure.50
+As the region's capital markets differ widely in stage of development, the templates are designed to avoid a "one-size-fits-all" approach to standards applied to the availability of information.
+Reflecting this, the templates allow officials to illustrate why a particular data set or requirement might not be applicable to their market given the current state of development and/or the availability of other information.
+Precedents for this approach exist, notably the corporate governance scorecard that ASEAN governments have agreed to use.53